CrunchyData/postgres-operator/hugo/content/Upgrade/upgrade40to41.md

     pgo version

+## Postgres Operator Container Upgrade Procedure

+At this point, the Operator will be running version 4.1.0, and new clusters will be built using the appropriate specifications defined in your pgo.yaml file.
+For the existing clusters, upgrades can be performed with the following steps.

-You will want now want to do minor upgrades on your clusters to bring them up to the latest versions of Postgres and Containers.
-For each of your clusters you will want to run the following:
+To bring your clusters up to the latest versions of Postgres and Containers, for each of your clusters you will want to run the following:
 ```
 pgo scaledown <clustername> --query
 pgo scaledown <clustername> --target